jtmf26/led-final-project/examples/README.md

         self.size = 2
         self.color = random.choice(self.colors)
 ---
     My favorite part of the code was the initializer of the class game because it is essentially the backbone of our project.
-I specifically liked the colors part because we were able to not just make the game cool technically but also add a fun creative twist to it.
+I specifically liked the colors part because we were able to not just make the game cool technically, but also add a fun creative twist to it.
+Also we were able to use a tuple to do it learning a bit more about lists within Python on the way.
+Additionally, I got to experience how to make something random in Python as we struggled a little bit with that before figuring it out.
+List comprehension is one of the important topics of our class and I feel as thought this part of the code allowed me to both understand that better and add a fun twist to our game at the same time.